llauderesv/mweb-database-api/README.md

 ```

 ### SQL where clause statement by using the method

 ```
 where(array(), $condition)
 ```

-The first parameter is an associative array in the where clause which consist of key value pair
+The first parameter is an associative array in the where clause which consist of key value pair<br />
-The key in the associative array is the name of your fields or column followed by the operator that you'll use
+The key in the associative array is the name of your fields or column followed by the operator that you'll use <br />
-where the value in the associative array is the data that will be selected
+where the value in the associative array is the data that will be selected<br />
-The second parameter is the condition that you will use the where clause if you leave it null the default value of this is 'AND' condition
+The second parameter is the condition that you will use the where clause if you leave it null the default value of this is 'AND' condition<br />

 #### Example:

 ```
 $arr = array('fname=' => 'John', 'lname=' => 'Cruz');

 $db->select_all('tbl_users');

 $db->where($arr, 'AND');

 $user = $db->get_single_row();

 echo $db->check_query(); // This will output SELECT * FROM tbl_users WHERE fname = 'John' AND lname = 'Cruz'
 ```

-Note: This is also execute safer queries!
+Note: You're not to worried about in SQL injection because this is also execute safer queries!

 ### SQL where like statement by using the method

 ```
 where_like($column_name, $value);
 ```
 The first parameter is the column name the second parameter is the value that will get the occurence

 #### Example:

 ```
 $db->select_all('tbl_users');

 $db->where_like('fname', 'John');

 $users = $db->get(); // This will output SELECT * FROM tbl_users WHERE fname LIKE "John";
 ```
 Note: You can use your own wildcard when performing where_like

 #### Example:

 ```
 $db->select_all('tbl_users');
 $db->where_like('fname', '%John%');